 Little League bats are for ages approx 7 through 12.
-The bat barrel is 2 1/4 inch in diameter.
-Bat lengths range from 28 inch to 32 inch.
+There are changes being made this year in the manufacturing of Little League bats.
+Neenah Baseball will allow the use of any bat with USSSA 1.15 BPF stamped on it or any bat with a USABat stamped on it.
+Any bat larger that 2 3/4" may not be used.
 Bat weight is measured in weight drop*, which varies between brands and models.
 Heavier bats are around minus 7 weight drop, lighter bats are around minus 13.

 * Weight Drop = Length of bat minus the weight.